 Check Date And Time Of Your Smartphone

-Many applications required an exact Time and Date at your location.
-As due to incorrect date and time on your device, Google Play Store stops downloading apps, and that’s the reason for waiting for download error.
+Many applications require an exact Time and Date at your location.
+As due to an incorrect date and time on your device, Google Play Store stops downloading apps, and that’s the reason for waiting for the download error.
 But don’t you worry it’s very easy to solve it, here’s how.

 - Open phone Settings and click/go to System.

 - Enable the toggle next to the Automatic date & time.
 If it’s already enabled, turn it off and then enable it again.